 - Skin graft.
-If there is skin loss only, a piece of skin can be taken from another part of the body and used to cover the wound.
+If there is skin loss only, a piece of skin can be taken from another part of your body and used to cover the wound.

 - Local flap.
-Muscle tissue from a nearby area in the same limb can be rotated into the wound to cover the defect.
-A skin graft may then be placed over the flap.
+Muscle tissue from a nearby area in the same limb can be moved into the wound to cover the defect.

 - Free flap.
-Tissue can be transferred from another part of the body, usually the back or abdomen.
+Tissue can be transferred from another part of the body, usually the thigh, back, flank, or abdomen.
 A free flap procedure is often done with a microvascular surgeon who can establish blood circulation to the flap.

 Complications of Open Fractures

 This is the most common complication of open fractures.
 Infection is the result of bacteria entering the wound at the time of the injury.

 Infection can occur early on during healing or much later after both the wound and fracture have healed.
 A bone infection can become chronic (osteomyelitis) and lead to further surgeries.